 - The people lost an average of 9.3 pounds.

-- There was an average of 7% decrease in cholesterol levels.
+- There was an average of a 7% decrease in cholesterol levels.

 - HbA1C (a measurement of long-term blood sugar levels) decreased by an average of 5%.

 These are interesting results.
 So what caused these changes?

 Well, remember that the people in the study substituted Shakeology for breakfast and lunch.
 By substituting both breakfast and lunch for something that only has about 130 calories, really decreased the total amount of calories they consumed in a day.
 Think about it, people only had about 300 calories for both breakfast and lunch.

 - This drop-in total calorie intake caused the people to lose weight.